TANPURA

 playing technique requires to put the thumb of the playing

-a support.
-The fingers should be placed parallel to
+support.
+The fingers should be placed parallel to the

-the middle part of the strings.
-Then the 1st string
+middle part of the strings.
+Then the 1st string is plucked

-is plucked with the middle finger and the 2nd, 3rd and
+with the middle finger and the 2nd, 3rd and 4th strings

-4th strings with the index finger.
-The plucking is done
+with the index finger.
+The plucking is done by the soft

-by the soft insides of the fingertips so that the plucking
+insides of the fingertips so that the plucking is more

-is more like a soft stroking of the strings.
-The string
+like a soft stroking of the strings.
+The string should

-should be set resonating softly without an audible touch.
+be set resonating softly without an audible touch.
+The

-the touch of the 4th string there should be a slightly
+touch of the 4th string there should be a slightly longer

-longer pause before the 1st string is played again.
+pause before the 1st string is played again.
+This gives

-This gives the 4th string the opportunity to echo a
+the 4th string the opportunity to echo a little longer.

-little longer.
-The playing rhythm should not sound too
+The playing rhythm should not sound too mechanical or

-mechanical or uniform.
-It is important to convey the
+uniform.
+It is important to convey the impression of a

 The

-instrument.
-It does not come to the fore so much, but
+It does not come to the fore so much, but connects all

-connects all the instruments involved by its sound tapestry
+the instruments involved by its sound tapestry in an unobtrusive

-in an unobtrusive way.
-Thus it contributes to a unified
+way.
+Thus it contributes to a unified musical experience.

 DIFFERENCES